 The ethos of Health and Safety is prevention and proper accident reporting can contribute to a much safer environment at work.

 Reporting Accidents In The Workplace

-Every business whether it consist of 5 people or 500 workers have to record any accidents that happen and any injuries that are sustained by employees.
+Every business whether it consists of 5 or 500 workers has to record any accidents that happen and any injuries that are sustained by employees.

 Even near misses are important.
 While they are not covered directly by The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations they should be documented too as it is good practice.
 This also plays a major role in accident prevention.